The-Synthetica/The-Synthetica/README.md

 &#8192;
 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on improve my portfolio and gain some front-end development experencie on the way.
+👩‍💻 I'm currently working on improve my portfolio and gain some front-end development or data sciece experencie on the way.

 🧠 I'm mostly learning Javascript and some frameworks like React, python too ♥.
 Certainly, new projects coming soon! &#8192; Studying a Data Science career at the "Universidad de Buenos Aires" (UBA)